ComputationalScienceLaboratory/ODE-Test-Problems/paper/paper.md

   y(t_0) = y_0,
 $$

 where $y(t)$ is the time-dependent solution to the problem, $f(t, y)$ is the right-hand-side function representing the time-derivative, and $t$ is the independent variable. $M$ is the mass-matrix for the differential-algebraic system and when the test problem is an ordinary differential equation, $M$ is the Identity matrix.
-The initial condition $Y_0$ specifies the value of $Y$ at the initial time $t = t_0$.
+The initial condition $y_0$ specifies the value of $y$ at the initial time $t = t_0$.

 # Features